 Different types of banks and their functionsCommercial banks are regulated under the banking act and supervised by Japan’s primary financial regulator, the Financial Services Agency (FSA).
-They are commonly divided into city banks, trust banks, regional banks and regional banks II, foreign banks, or other banks.
+They are classified into different categories, depending on their function and historical origin.

-Recent development of the banking sectorThe low interest rate policy pursued by the Bank of Japan and declining demand for loans due to the aging population have resulted in falling profits of the banking industry over the past years.
-Regional banks are particularly affected by the demographic changes and declining economic activity in rural areas and the government has called for consolidations of regional banks to increase their profitability.
-Prime Minister Suga also addressed the large number of regional banks before taking office in 2020.
-As of 2021, there were around 100 different regional banks in Japan.
+Recent development of the banking sectorThe low interest rate policy pursued by the Bank of Japan and declining demand for loans due to Japan’s aging and shrinking population have resulted in falling profits of the banking industry over the past decade.
+Regional banks are particularly affected by the demographic change and declining economic activity in rural areas.
+This is why the government and the Bank of Japan have encouraged consolidations among the over 100 different regional banks scattered around Japan’s 47 prefectures.

-The impact of the coronavirus (Covid-19) pandemic is accelerating the pressure on banks to cut down on costs.
-Next to expanding overseas, many banks have begun to initiate cost-cutting measures for the coming years to compensate for the decline in revenues.
-These measures include a restructuring of business operations, a reduction in the number of branches, downsizing, and promoting services online.
+The coronavirus (COVID-19) pandemic accelerated the pressure on banks to cut costs, as more consumers turned to digital channels, and cost-effective online banks increased in popularity.
+Next to looking for business opportunities overseas, conventional Japanese banks have initiated cost-cutting measures to compensate for the decline in revenues.
+These measures include restructuring business operations, reducing the number of branches, downsizing, and promoting digital services.